 Soup is one of the most comforting and versatile meals you can prepare in your kitchen.
-It’s easy to make, delicious, and perfect for any season.
+Making soup is delicious, and perfect for any season.
 Plus, it’s a great way to sneak some extra vegetables and nutrients into your diet.
 Whether you’re a beginner or a seasoned cook, here are some tips for making delicious soup every time.

 Start with a Good Base